YJPL/personal-kanban/README.md

 ## Table of content:

-5 .txt files — you can use these in any word processor that renders Markdown.
+5 .txt files — you can use these in any text editor that renders Markdown.

 ### Yearly